Luxembourg/Germany/France

 Morning:

-Continue along the Moselle through the wine town of Kröv, long associated with the production of regional wines.
+We will continue biking along the Moselle through the wine town of Kröv, long associated with the production of regional wines.
 The ride follows quiet river paths and vineyard landscapes that illustrate the long agricultural traditions of the Moselle Valley.
+We will take a biking break in Traben-Trarbach where the Group Leaders will take us on a field trip to the “Unterwelt” of one of Germany’s most important wine trading towns.
+Under the streets of Traben-Trarbach lie wine cellars over 100 yards long.

 Lunch: